blwang59/myFirstMl/readme.txt

-This is my first machine learning project
+This is my first machine learning project.